LogData Manager

 Managers have the option of controlling the level of enforcement on each of the validation rules for the header information and the logs.
 This enforcement can be one of three levels.
 Level 1 is a hard error message.
 This forces the user to enter a value that adheres to the specifications of the field.
 Level 2 is a soft error message.
 This warns the user that they have entered a value outside of the specification of the field, but the user can choose to bypass the error.
 Level 3 is completely open.
 Thus a user can enter any value into a field.

 Because LDM is web-based, there is no software installed on the user’s desktop; therefore users are not having to install updates to the software as it evolves – they always have the most up-to-date version of LDM available to them.
-This type of access also allows for both Ministry and custom reports to be created on the fly from any location.
+This type of access also allows for both Ministry and Company reports to be created on the fly from any location.